 All aspects of the performing arts are highly valued at the British School of Bucharest.
-Our performing arts curriculum strives to make every child appreciate the performing arts by immersing them and feeding their passions through understanding the role art plays in everyday life.
+Our performing arts curriculum strives to make every child appreciate the performing arts by immersing them and feeding their passions through understanding art’s role in everyday life.

 Key Stage 3